-A frisk is a protective measure.
 In order to conduct a frisk, a police officer must reasonably suspect that the person stopped is armed and dangerous.
 (Terry v.
 Ohio).
 The frisk must be strictly limited to a running of the hands or pat-down of the outside of a person's clothing, feeling for weapons that could harm the police officer or others nearby.
 A frisk is not authorized to discover evidence or the proceeds or instrumentalities of a crime, such as drugs.
 Reasonable suspicion to stop someone does not automatically permit a frisk.
-An officer must have an independent basis to believe he or she has reasonable suspicion to conduct a frisk.